25 Mar 10 of the World’s Weirdest Yoga Classes

 Dog Yoga, Origins: New York

 We saved the best for last.
 And no, we aren’t just talking about downward dog.
 Dog yoga (or, doga) is essentially just yoga with your dog.
 Its intention is to strengthen the bond between you and your pup while getting in your regular dose of aum.
 Your dog can stick by you the whole class, or roam the room to make new friends.
-Either way, doga might be just what you need to motivate yourself to go and not feel guilty for leaving the pupperino behind.
+Either way, doga might be just what you need to motivate yourself and not feel guilty for leaving the pupperino behind.